dvsa/vol-app/docs/app/data-retention/cleanup-organisation-user.md

 ## `sp_cleanup_organisation_user` Procedure Documentation

+## Important Note
+This procedure does not currently seem to be invoked by the olcs-backend D&DR command handlers or referenced in the data_retention_rule table as a custom procedure.
+Has it ever been used?
+Is it Still required?

 ## Overview
 The `sp_cleanup_organisation_user` procedure maintains data integrity within the `organisation_user` table by removing records that are linked to users marked as deleted.